jostylr/litpro-svelte/README.md

 classes.
 Given that svelte has the styles scoped to the element, using the structure of the component seems fine.

+Spacing commands are p for padding, m for margin, with x,y,l,r,t,b,a following them standing for left+right, top+bottom, left, right, top, bottom, and all.
+There is also gp, gapx, gapy for gap, column-gap, row-gap.
+The spacing is then of the form px 0-6, 8, 10, 12, 16, 20, 24, 32, 40, 48, 56, 64.

+For colors, we use numbers 0-9 for severity (except black, white which is just one color and also transparent).
+Colors are gray, cool-gray, red, orange, yellow, green, teal, blue, indigo, purple, pink.
+From tailwind.

+The color types can be used with bg (background-color), liner (border-color), and text (color)

+We have single static words just for a little briefer:

+        static : 'position: static',
+        fixed : "position: fixed",
+        absolute : "position: absolute",
+        relative : "position: relative",
+        sticky : "position: sticky".
+        delete : 'display:none',
+        hide: 'visibility: hidden',
+        block : 'display:block',
+        inline : 'display:inline',
+        inblock : 'display:inline-block',
+        flex: 'display:flex',
+        flexinline : 'display:inline-flex',
+        grid : 'display:grid',
+        gridinline : 'display:inline-grid',

 ## JSXGraph